-With young children at home, you’re looking for non-scary, cute, and lighthearted ways to celebrate the Halloween season and we’ve got that covered for you!
+In most homes, Halloween is the first of the fall and winter holidays, and that makes it special.
+If you have young children at home, you’re looking for non-scary, cute, and lighthearted ways to celebrate the Halloween season, and we’ve got that covered for you!

-This toilet paper roll bat craft is a fun, easy, and simple Halloween craft for kids!
+This fun toilet paper roll bat craft is a fun, easy, and simple Halloween craft for kids!
 On top of that, it’s also a fun way to recycle.

-Toilet Paper Roll Craft For Halloween
+Bat Toilet Paper Roll Craft

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.

-• Colored card stock or construction paper
+- Colored cardstock or construction paper

-• Scissors
+- Scissors

-• Glue
+- Glue

 Directions

-Cut the toilet paper roll in half with the scissors.
+First, guide your child in cutting the toilet paper roll in half with the scissors.

 Use the glue stick on the back side of the black rectangle and attach it to the half toilet paper roll.
 This is the bat’s body.

-Glue the fangs to the top of the red mouth, with the pointy ends facing downwards.
+Next, help your child glue the fangs to the top of the red mouth, with the pointy ends facing downwards.

 Glue the mouth to the bottom of the black toilet paper roll.